emersunn/getInstalledApps/README.md

 # macOS get installed apps

-This script scans the /Applications directory on a macOS system and generates a CSV file with a list of installed applications, excluding Apple applications and any applications specified in a separate CSV file.
+This script scans the /Applications directory on a macOS system and generates a CSV file with a list of installed applications, **excluding Apple applications** and any applications specified in a separate CSV file.
+If no CSV file is found, it will still run and you will get a list of all non-Apple apps.
 The generated list includes the app name, version, bundle identifier, and installation date.

 ## Requirements